AdaCore/training_material/courses/rust_essentials/010_rust_essentials/10-traits_and_generics.rst

 "Dyn" Trait Objects
 ---------------------

-* You can store any object implementing a trait via the `dyn` qualifier, creating a trait object
+* You can store any object implementing a trait via the :rust:`dyn` qualifier, creating a trait object

 .. code:: Rust